 During my time in the city, feeling the constant pull of the Almodovarian Universe, it seemed that my world is starting to rotate in that axis.
 The hotel in some uncanny way is playing a backdrop for what my final scenes would be.
 Will I be someone who will end up a full blown hedonista or rather a poor curious viajera wanting to be a pseudo artista?

-Before I get carried away on my vision of the imagined role, I retreated back into a comfortable silence and ascended to the rooftop.
+Before I got carried away on my vision of the imagined role, I retreated back into a comfortable silence and ascended to the rooftop.
 The setting sun bids adios for the day like a spilled caña – golden, dramatic and dreamy awashing the city that lays in front of me.

 The sprawling city of Madrid

 What is it with travel that offers the spirit the kind of familiarity to a place, at the same time a sense of fulfillment to every traveler’s curious nature.
 There are just simply places that fit the mood of a given stage in life.
 I have come to Madrid to get close to Almodovar’s Universe.
 I got sucked in.
 Whether I performed with passing colors or failed miserably, I do not have a clue.
-All I can think about is that this is Madrid where Jan Sevilla the exotic, nomadic chic, deep in her thoughts, a glass in one hand, dreamed of sparse, resplendent prose that would haunt a generation.
+All I can think about is that this is Madrid where Jan Sevilla, the exotic, nomadic chic, deep in her thoughts, a glass in one hand, dreamed of sparse, resplendent prose that would haunt a generation.
 I am ready for the spotlight.

 ….And cut!!